Founder & Chief Executive Officer

 Head of Production

 Previously Head of Production and Supervising Producer at Atomic Cartoons in Vancouver, Kramer has worked closely building relationships with many partners such as Netflix, Amazon, Disney, Disney EMEA, Teletoon, Nelvana, and Corus through various service and co-productions.
-Kramer has a wide breadth of experience establishing robust pipelines (domestic and overseas), teams, and above all, internationally recognized content like Counterfeit Cat and Rocket Monkeys.
+Kramer has a wide breadth of experience establishing robust pipelines (domestic and overseas), teams, and above all, internationally recognized content.
 Having worked in Harmony, Flash, Maya, Hybrid and Motion Comic pipelines, Kramer is keen on exploring new and emerging technologies, production processes and innovative methods to bring the best possible content to the screen alongside the incredibly talented Yeti family.

 Production Accountant & Studio Manager